 Grant Guidelines

-Grants will be awarded to support local, regional or statewide environmental projects that will have a direct benefit in or near the tidally-related New York/New Jersey Harbor Complex, including Hackensack, Raritan and Passaic Watersheds, or in the Delaware River Basin or in the Schuylkill Valley (see Eligibility).
-Projects in the Atlantic Coastal Basin or the Wallkill Basin are not eligible.
+As such, the grants focus on restoring or improving water quality in areas which are adversely impacted by pollution.
+Specifically, the grants support local, regional or statewide environmental projects that will have a direct benefit in or near the tidally related New York/New Jersey Harbor Complex, including Hackensack, Raritan and Passaic Watersheds, or in the Delaware River Basin or in the Schuylkill Valley (see Eligibility).
+Projects in the Atlantic Coastal Basin, or the Wallkill Basin are not eligible.

 Traditional: The Maximum grant amount in this category is $20,000.

 Small Grants: Smaller grass roots groups may submit proposals under this category to be ranked and funded separately.
-Maximum grant amounts for this category will be $7,000.
+Maximum grant amounts for this category is $7,000.

-Three-year Grant (new description): This category is reserved for proposals that target environmental issues of broad significance and consequence.
+Three-year Grant (new description): This category is reserved for proposals that target clean water protection efforts of broad, meaningful significance and consequence.
 Proposals must show compelling need and a winning strategy that will result in profound transformative positive change and impact.
 The 3- year grant can be responsive, proactive, or both.
-The proposal must clearly define the transformative nature of the issue and need as well as include a viable, strategic, compelling action plan, a convincing case that the goal is likely achievable within 3 years, and a budget for the entire project.
+The proposal must clearly define the need and transformative nature of the issue, as well as include a viable, strategic, compelling action plan, a convincing case that the goal is likely achievable within 3 years, and a budget for the entire project.
 This category is open to new nonprofit grassroots organizations that seek to address an issue of critical importance that is not being addressed by other activities or groups or have an innovative path to success.
-Each grant request will be evaluated on meeting the grant guidelines, the quality of the proposal, its environmental benefit, cost, conformity with Court Orders, including geography, qualifications and other resources of applicant, and the timeframe needed to accomplish the project.
+Each grant request will be evaluated on meeting the grant guidelines, the quality of the proposal, its environmental benefit, cost, the timeframe needed to accomplish the project, and conformity with Court Orders including geography, qualifications and other resources of applicants.
 Maximum grant amount for this category is $20,000 per year for a total of $60,000 for all three years.

 Definition of "Outputs and Outcomes".
 The development of outputs and outcomes for each grant is a key component of the evaluation system in this category.
 The following guidelines and examples should help clarify the relationships among outputs and outcomes.

-Preference will be given to non-profit environmental organizations that have an Internal Revenue Service 501(c)(3) designation.
+Preference will be given to non-profit environmental organizations that have an Internal Revenue Service 501(c)(3) designation, but it is not a requirement.

 Funds will not be given to individuals, to endowments, for general operating, or for capital expenditures (building or renovation).